matrixesports/evm-contracts/README.md

 1. This project uses [Foundry](https://getfoundry.sh).
 See the [book](https://book.getfoundry.sh/getting-started/installation.html) for instructions on how to install and use Foundry.
 2. `main` branch is for production and changes are only merged if all tests + front end integration tests pass.
-3. use feature branches for all other changes
+3. Use feature branches for all other changes
-4. refer to `pull_request_template` when opening a PR
+4. Refer to `pull_request_template` when opening a PR

 ## Repo Structure heavily inspired by: